Overview

 The UTXO Model

 Bitcoin does not use an account-based ledger like a traditional bank or even like Ethereum.
 Instead, it tracks ownership through a chain of unspent transaction outputs (UTXOs).
 Each UTXO is a discrete chunk of bitcoin locked to a specific public key.
-It can only be spent in its entirety -- there is no concept of a partial spend at the protocol level.
+It can only be spent in its entirety, there is no concept of a partial spend at the protocol level.

 When you send bitcoin, your wallet selects one or more UTXOs as transaction inputs, cryptographically proves ownership, and creates new UTXOs as outputs.
 Typically two outputs are created: one paying the recipient the intended amount, and one sending the remainder back to your own wallet as change.
 The "balance" displayed in your wallet is simply the sum of all UTXOs that your private keys can unlock.